appsec2008/ACNBP/README.md

 ## Referencing this Project

-If you use this ANS Platform in your research or work, please consider citing the associated paper:
+If you use this ACNBP Platform in your research or work, please consider citing the associated paper:

 Huang, Ken, Vineeth Sai Narajala, Idan Habler, Akram Sheriff (2024). *Agent Name Service (ANS): A Universal Directory for Secure AI Agent Discovery and Interoperability*. arXiv preprint arXiv:2505.10609.
 Retrieved from https://arxiv.org/abs/2505.10609
+*(Note: ACNBP builds upon the concepts introduced in the ANS paper.
+A dedicated ACNBP paper may follow.)*

 You can also refer to this software implementation:

-Huang, Ken, Vineeth Sai Narajala, Idan Habler, Akram Sheriff. *Agent Name Service (ANS) Platform* [Software].
+Huang, Ken, Vineeth Sai Narajala, Idan Habler, Akram Sheriff. *Agent Capability Negotiation and Binding Protocol (ACNBP) Platform* [Software].
 Retrieved from [URL_OF_THIS_GITHUB_REPOSITORY_IF_PUBLIC]

 ## License